felipeam86/cardsagainstai/specifications/frontend_specifications.md

 - "Add Custom AI" button
 - Custom AI name input field (appears when "Add Custom AI" is clicked)
 - "Start Game" button (enabled only when a username is entered and an AI is selected)
-- Error modal for user limit handling

 #### Functionality
 - Allows users to enter a username for the game session
 - Allows selection of pre-defined AI opponents
 - Enables creation of custom AI opponents
 - Starts the game with the entered username and selected AI opponent
-- Checks for user limit before starting the game
-- Displays an error modal if the user limit is reached

 #### User Management
 - Users claim a username for each game session